maxwell-conte/maxwell-conte.github.io/about.md

 My main research interests are organic materials for photonic and electronic applications.

-I write about research, school, hobbies, and life as a student, among other topics.
+I write about life as a student, research, school, and hobbies, among other topics.

+I would love to hear your comments.
+You can write me from the e-mail link at the bottom of the page.

 Thank you for visiting; I hope you enjoy your stay.